berkutov-stas/DevOps_online_Kiev_2021Q1/m5/task 5.1/Readme.md

 **ls** with the **-l** option displays a verbose listing showing owner, group, creation date, size, and other options.
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/ls-l.png">

 5) I created a test folder
-*mkdir test*
+*mkdir test* command
 I created a file "test" in the test folder
 *touch /home/stas/test/test.txt*

-passed information about the folder structure to the file - **test.txt** *tree -o /home/stas/test/test.txt*
+passed information about the folder structure to the file - **test.txt**
+*tree -o /home/stas/test/test.txt*
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/test-O-result.png">

 I copied the created file to home directory
 *cp /home/stas/test/test.txt /home/stas/test.txt*
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/copy%20file.png">

 I deleted file and directory
 *rm -R /home/stas/test*

 I deleted the file copied to home directory
 *rm /home/stas/test.txt*

 6) I created a test folder
 *mkdir test*

 copying .bash_history file with name change
 *cp /home/stas/.bash_history /home/stas/test/labwork2*

 **Symbolic links** can be compared to shortcuts.
 They contain the address of the desired file.
 When you open a link, the desired file or folder opens.
 When you delete a file, the link will be saved, but it will lead to nowhere.
 A **hard link** is another name for a file.
 Creating a hard link creates an additional pointer to the existing file, but not a copy of it.

 Creating a symbolic link
 *ln -s labwork2 softlink*

 Create a hard link
 *ln labwork2 hardlink*

 Renaming hard and symbolic links
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/rename%20hard%20and%20soft%20links.png">

 After deleting **labwork2** file, the symlink stopped working as it was essentially a shortcut.
 The hard link still works because it continues to point to the correct location on the disk where the data is stored.

 7) In order to use the locate utility to find all files containing the squid and traceroute sequence, I have to install **locate**, **squid** and **traceroute**.

 *sudo apt get mlocate
 sudo apt get squid
 sudo apt get traceroute*

 **locate traceroute**
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/locate%20traceroute.png">

 **locate squid**
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/locate%20traceroute.png">

 **8) Partitions Information**

 **lsblk** command
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/partitions.png">

 **sda** - hard disk partitions
 **sr0** - cdrom

 **9)** Count the number of lines containing a given sequence of characters in a given file.

 *grep -c "bash" .profile* command

 10) Using **find** command in the **/etc** folder, I searched for files with the word **host** in their names

 *find /etc -name "*host*"* command
 <img src="https://github.com/berkutov-stas/DevOps_online_Kiev_2021Q1/blob/main/m5/task%205.1/find%20result.png">

 **11)** List all objects in **/etc** that contain the ss character sequence.